Running Through the Dark cover art

 In many ways this reflects much of Jen's writing - personal and intimate stories about her own life give us an opportunity to ponder upon our own, to feel seen and heard and ultimately less alone.
 In her detail we find larger themes that we can all relate to in some way.

 Jen shows us that even in the darkest of times, there are shoots and roots, connections and hope to hang onto.
-She also reminds us that we do is not who we are, that our identity is more than our achievements and that the only path we need to follow is our own.
+She also reminds us that what we do is not who we are, that our identity is more than our achievements and that the only path we need to follow is our own.

 I will always be impressed she met Lady Hale and the positive difference she made in her legal career.

 I found the descriptions of the endurance challenges and running community very moving and interesting.
 The camaraderie, the support, the preparation and the kindnesses.
-I have zero interest in running the Pennine Way myself but felt at times felt as though as I was with Jen on the routes and likewise her portrayal of the Peaks, Lake District and Yorkshire.
+I have zero interest in running the Pennine Way myself but felt at times as though as I was with Jen on the routes and likewise her portrayal of the Peaks, Lake District and Yorkshire.

 This will be a book I dip into I am sure and thank Jen for sharing her courageous journey with us towards those invincible summers.
 I highly recommend Running Through The Dark.